 watchOS 9: Features, Watch Faces, compatibility, release date

 watchOS 9 is Apple Watch’s upcoming operating system.
-The Apple Watch software is likely to focus on health and well being-features, as it did with watchOS 8.
-Here’s everything we know so far about Apple’s future watchOS update.
+The Apple Watch software focuses on health and well being-features, as it did with watchOS 8.
+Here’s everything we know about Apple’s future watchOS update.

 Table of contents

 New features in watchOS 9

 With the release of watchOS 8 in 2021, Apple introduced a handful of features for the Apple Watch.
 Setting multiple timers, bringing more workouts, while also focusing on mindfulness, the last operating system brought several improvements.

 With watchOS 9, Apple is polishing features introduced last year, such as Focus Mode, and Sleep tracking, revamping old Watch Faces, and adding new apps such as Medication, and more.

 Here’s what you need to know about watchOS 9.

 With watchOS 9, Apple is bringing four new Watch Faces: Lunar, Playtime, Metropolitan, and Astronomy.